-- investing in activities that may drive substantial growth in the region
+- investment in activities that may drive substantial growth in the region

 - the need to remain a stable organisation with the capacity to continue to work for the community into the future.

-Therefore, the TSRA’s risk appetite is necessarily around the middle of the risk-taking spectrum.
-Depending on the results from year to year and on community needs, the TSRA may choose to increase or decrease its appetite for higher risk activities.
+The TSRA’s risk appetite is necessarily around the middle of the risk-taking spectrum.
+Depending on the results from year to year and community needs, the TSRA may choose to increase or decrease its appetite for higher risk activities.

 - accepts a higher risk appetite when approving a new system or process that offers greater processing capacity and efficiencies